Notes on the data: Labour force

 Notes:

 These estimates, from the Small Area Labour Markets - Australia data series [1], are based on the Structure Preserving Estimation (SPREE) methodology which enables the generation of small area estimates of unemployment and labour force participation.
-They differ from the figures both for people receiving an unemployment benefit (as different rules are applied to eligibility for a welfare payment) and being considered as unemployed in the official labour force statistics produced by the Australian Bureau of Statistics (ABS).
+They differ from the figures for people in the labour force in the labour force statistics produced by the Australian Bureau of Statistics (ABS).

 References